Chapter 1 : Chapter 1.

 He laughed.
 “There’s actually some of controversy about that.
 I’m the same way.
 My mother is a Pure-blood and my father is a Half-blood, but I’ve always considered myself a Half-blood.
 Even though it isn’t fifty-fifty, I still think if you still have at least one grandparent who has Muggle blood, then you aren’t a Pure-blood.”

 I did as I was told, trying to control my body from shivering.
-His hands were freezing and since my back was pretty sensative, I was nervous for him to touch it.
+His hands were freezing and since my stomach was pretty sensative, I was nervous for him to touch it.

-“Alright, I won’t push hard, but tell me when I’m at the spot that hurts,” he said, with his hand on my back.
-He moved down my spine and when he got to the middle, I gasped.
+“Alright, I won’t push hard, but tell me when I’m at the spot that hurts,” he said, with his hand on my stomach, just above my belly button.
+He moved his hands down slowly, pushing in light circles, and when he got to the part that had been hurting, I gasped.
 He jumped a little, apologizing.
 “It’s that sore?” he asked.

 I just nodded, letting my blonde hair fall into my face.
 Tears sprung to my eyes and I knew if I spoke he’d be able to tell right away that I was about to cry.
-He put my shirt back down for me and had me sit up again.
+He lowered my shirt for me and had me sit up again.

 “Alright, well I’ll tell you this; I don’t think your pain is magic related at all,” he sighed.
 “Since you’re in the Magical Bug department, I’m afraid there isn’t much I can do for you here.
 We are, however building another floor here at St. Mungo’s primarily for Muggle illnesses and diseases, and I’d be happy to refer you there.”